-The hotel Barceló is located on the Paseo de la Reforma, the most important and emblematic avenue of the city.
-This is an ideal place for accommodation for tourism, business, culture, or leisure visit.
+The Hotel Barceló is located on the Paseo de la Reforma, the most important and emblematic avenue of the city.
+This is an ideal place for accommodation for tourism, business, culture, or leisure visits.

 First of all, these are the Polanco and Anzures colonies.
 It is the most urban of the very rich and the richest of the very urban areas.